PyCav/server/server_setup_guide.md

 	pip install --upgrade pip
 	```

-	Finally we can install many useful javascript libraries using the command below
+	Finally you should install the javascript libraries npm, nodejs and mathjax using the command below.

 	```bash
 	apt-get -y install npm nodejs nodejs-legacy libjs-mathjax
 	```

 ### **JupyterHub and Docker**
 **Warning** It is highly recommended that you do not edit the folder structure of the server directory as this will prevent your JupyterHub server from functioning correctly.
-It is also recommended that you  that you clone all repositories to the specified location as doing otherwise may cause issues.
+It is also recommended that you that you clone all repositories to the specified location as doing otherwise may cause issues, the expected layout of folders is shown in the tree diagram below.

+	parent/
+          --users/

+          --demos/

+          --data/

+          --investigations/

+          --server/

-In this next section we shall set up a JupyterHub Server that isolates users using Docker containers.
+In this next section you will be instructed on how to set up a JupyterHub Server that isolates users using Docker containers.

-1. Firstly we will make a new directory where all the server files and each JupyterHub user's home directories live called public
+1. Firstly you should make a new directory where all of the server files and each JupyterHub user's home directories live called public.

 	```bash
 	mkdir /home/public